thierrymoudiki/thierrymoudiki.github.io/_posts/2025-02-27-carbon-beta.md

 comments: true
 ---

-Link to the preprint at the end of the post.
+I'll be presenting my (preprint) paper, "Online Probabilistic Estimation of Carbon Beta and Carbon Shapley Values for Financial and Climate Risk," at the [18th FINANCIAL RISKS INTERNATIONAL FORUM](https://www.risks-forum.org/), hosted by [Institut Louis Bachelier](https://www.institutlouisbachelier.org/) (link to the preprint at the end of the post).

 As climate change becomes a key financial risk factor, investors seek reliable ways to measure the exposure of stocks to climate transition risks.
 This paper introduces methods to estimate **Carbon Beta** and **Carbon Shapley values** dynamically and probabilistically.

 - **Carbon Beta** measures how stock returns react to a *Brown Minus Green (BMG)* portfolio, which holds long positions in carbon-intensive (brown) stocks and short positions in climate-friendly (green) stocks.
-- **Carbon Shapley values**, inspired by game theory, quantify the contribution of input factors to model predictions, helping explain stock return sensitivities.
+- **Carbon Shapley values**, inspired by game theory, quantify the additive contribution of input factors to model predictions, helping explain stock return sensitivities.

-Unlike traditional methods that assume a fixed, linear relationship between stock and market returns, this approach is **adaptive, nonparametric, and uncertainty-aware**.

 ## Context: From CAPM to Carbon Beta